-Our warm and professional psychologists offer Telehealth and online therapy services via platforms like Zoom.
+Our collective of warm and professional psychologists are AHPRA-registered Australian practitioners, offering telehealth and online therapy via secure video platforms.

-At Peaceful Mind Psychology, we use Telehealth and online therapy services to provide flexibility to our clients.
+At Peaceful Mind Psychology, we use online therapy to provide flexible and accessible psychological support for clients throughout Australia.

-Find an online psychologist who is right for you - be personally matched to a professional psychologist
+Find a telehealth psychologist who is right for you - be personally matched to a professional psychologist

 With the right treatment and support you can feel empowered and at ease

-We use therapies that are supported by research to achieve best outcomes.
+Our group of telehealth psychologists use evidence-based therapies that are supported by research and tailored to your individual needs.

 Peaceful Mind Psychology has an excellent reputation in Melbourne for providing psychological support to individuals, couples, adolescents and families.
-Our psychologists confidently use secure platforms like Zoom to deliver Telehealth and online therapy that achieves the best outcomes according to research.
+Our psychologists use secure and confidential platforms like Zoom to deliver evidence-based Telehealth and online therapy to clients across Australia.

-Our psychologists are skilled across a range of mental health areas, including:
+Our collective of psychologists are skilled across a range of mental health areas, including:

 You can read more here for our full range of services.